LASER-Robotics/laser_ugv_system/README.md

 <p>
 Run this command:
 <pre>
-ros2 launch ugv_simulation world_launch.py
+roslaunch ugv_simulation world_launch.launch
 </pre>
 If you want to change the world, go to <code>ugv_system/ugv_simulation/worlds</code> and place the new <code>.world</code> file.
 Still in the <code>worlds</code> folder, run the following command changing <code>world_name</code> by your world's name.
 <pre>
-ros2 launch ugv_simulation world_launch.py world:=world_name.world
+roslaunch ugv_simulation world_launch.launch world:=world_name.world
 </pre>
 </p>